zihengCat/java-knowledge-collection/DataStructuresAndAlgorithms/ArrayStack/array_stack.md

     public ArrayStack(int capacity) {
         if (capacity <= 0) {
             throw new IllegalArgumentException(
-                "[ERROR]: capacity is less than zero"
+                "[ERROR]: capacity should be greater than zero" );
-            );
         }
         this.elementData = (E[])new Object[capacity];